I teach and write about how people study the world to change it.

 recent writing

-Lespiki mi: Respect for Lesbian, Gay, Bisexual and Transgender people in Suriname (with Carla Bakboord) 2023
+Lespiki mi: Respect for Lesbian, Gay, Bisexual and Transgender people in Suriname (with Carla Bakboord), In: Suriname: Land of Diversity, edited by Jack Menke (2024)

 Land of the freed people in Africa is a Country 2022